 Live Well York offers a range of ways to help you live independently, some of these are free or low-cost community activities and some are services or products which you can browse and find contact information for providers.

-Whilst we have been thoughtful in bringing this information together, City of York Council, its partners and/or Public Consulting Group will not be held responsible for any loss, damage or inconvenience caused as a result of using the site.
+Whilst we have been thoughtful in bringing this information together, City of York Council, its partners and/or Public Partnerships LLC will not be held responsible for any loss, damage or inconvenience caused as a result of using the site.
+Inclusion of any products or services on the site is not an endorsment or recommendation.

 We will inform all organisations/groups that have entries in the Live Well York directories of our expections to abide by Live Well York’s Code of Conduct.
 You may wish to check the Code so you are aware of how the organisation/group should operate.